My Research

 Decomposing Returns using Reference Points (with D Duxbury)

-Abstract: Drawing on insights from hedonic adaptation, we show how unrealized returns can be decomposed into adapted and unadapted components, with disparate implications for risk-taking following prior outcomes.
-The decomposition is determined by the reference point as it adjusts away from the purchase price.
-Our results demonstrate that the prior adapted and unadapted returns influence both the future return and the moderating relationship between risk and future return, but in opposing directions.
-We show that the best-performing stocks are those with low returns in the distant past (adapted loss), but high returns in the recent past (unadapted gain).
+Abstract: Drawing on insights from reference point adaptation, we decompose unrealized returns into adapted and unadapted components, with disparate implications for risk-taking following prior outcomes.
+We call the portion of the unrealized return that investors adjust to the adapted return, with the remaining part defined as the unadapted return.
+The reference point determines the decomposition as it adjusts from the purchase price.
+We show that adapted and unadapted returns influence future returns in opposing directions.
+The best-performing stocks are those with a low return in the distant past (adapted loss), but a high return in the recent past (unadapted gain).

 New Project: Subjective Well Being, Hedonic Adjustment, and Reference Points (with B Summers)